linas/learn-experiments-en/run-19/README.md

 * wc pair-counted/fanfic/ *  6597219 -- number of words -- about equal
   to number of sentences, makes sense, one sentence per slide, and num slides is same as num words.
+* `(Anchor "Slides" (ctv 1 0 6.50894e+06))` so this is a bit less than the number of words ... where did they go?
+Hmm Its about 12 * 4433 less which lops off the last 12 bytes of each slide.
+So that's OK, then.

 So this all looks good.